Ricky Memphis: Career

-Ricky Memphis was born in Rome.
+Ricky Memphis was born in Rome, Italy.
 His career in the entertainment business began at the end of the 1980s with his first television appearance as an urban poet on the Maurizio Costanzo talk show.
 He chose his stage name "Memphis" in honour of American singer Elvis Presley.

-His first role in a major picture was in the 1990 film Ultrà, directed by Ricky Tognazzi.
+His first role in a major picture was in the 1990 film Ultra, directed by Ricky Tognazzi.
 Memphis won the award for Best Supporting Actor for his portrayal of Red at the European Film Awards.

 He followed with roles in Pugni di rabbia, La scorta and Il branco.
-Memphis received national popularity with his interpretation of the compassionate Inspector Mauro Belli in Mediaset's Canale 5 television police drama series Distretto di Polizia ('Police District'), which aired for eight seasons from 26 September 2000 to November 2009.
+Memphis received national popularity with his interpretation of the compassionate Inspector Mauro Belli in Mediaset's Canale 5 television police drama series Distretto di Polizia ("Police District"), which aired for eight seasons from 26 September 2000 to November 2009.
 His character left the series in the sixth season of the series.
 There was talk of Memphis returning to the series in his former role of Inspector Mauro Belli.

-Memphis's television work also includes the Canale 5/Italia 1 production of Crimini bianchi ('White Crimes'), in which he played the role of lawyer Claudio Bruni, and Rai Uno's Caccia al re - La Narcotici in 2011.
+Memphis's television work also includes the Canale 5/Italia 1 production of Crimini bianchi ("White Crimes"), in which he played the role of lawyer Claudio Bruni, and Rai 1's Caccia al re - La Narcotici in 2011.